mozilla-iam/mozilla-iam/README.md

 ## 2 Stage Access validation

 Mozilla IAM validates identity using one or more factors.
-It also validates authorization, or access, using at one or more authorization stages.
+It also validates authorization, or access, using one or more authorization stages.
-The common case is a user account's access behind verified by the access provider at a high-level using broad groups or roles.
+The common case is a user account's access being verified by the access provider at a high-level using broad groups or roles.
 The RP (Relying Party) will then perform the same or/and additional verification, which may allow specific access within the application.